 The judge should not let the landlord evict you.

 Warning: If the landlord convinces the judge that he is trying to evict you for some other good reason (like causing a "nuisance"), then you may still be evicted.
-Also, a new law, effective in September 2011, does not allow this defense where the eviction is based on failure to pay rent or causing substantial damage to the premises unless you had tried to use "repair and deduct" because of bad living conditions.
+Also, a law that went into effect in September 2011 does not allow this defense where the eviction is based on failure to pay rent or causing substantial damage to the premises unless you had tried to use "repair and deduct" because of bad living conditions.
 Effective October 2015, different rules apply to protect victims of domestic violence, sexual assault or stalking.

 If your landlord is trying to evict you for one of these reasons, explain that to the judge.
 These defenses might stop the eviction.